-If you have unlimited access to funds then choosing project B will be the right choice because it has got higher NPV.
-In the real world, we do not have unlimited access to funds and therefore we have to choose projects that fit in our budget.
+If you have unlimited access to funds, choosing project B will be the right choice because it has a higher NPV.
+In the real world, we do not have unlimited access to funds, and therefore we have to choose projects that fit our budget.
 PI is used when you are dealing with limited access to funds (Capital rationing)

 PI for project A = $5000/4000 = 1.25

-Project A is to be accepted because with less capital you are able to achieve higher PI (1.25 >1.002).
+Project A is to be accepted because with less capital, you are able to achieve a higher PI (1.25 >1.002).

 Disadvantages of Profitability Index